lee-ratinan/socialLinks/README.md

 ## Output

 The plugin will add `<ul>` with the list of social medias and contact information to the selected `<div>`.

+## Next in V2.1

+The links will be fixed to open the app (if available) first before opening the link in browser.